 No Guarantees With Dividends

 Some folks believe dividend-paying stocks are “safer,” but that is not always the case.
 Dividends are voluntary payments.
 That means a company can reduce or cut them at any point.
-Loading up on dividend-paying stocks may also mean over-concentrating your portfolio in the handful of sectors that tend to pay regular dividends.
+Loading up on dividend-paying stocks may also mean overconcentrating your portfolio in the handful of sectors that tend to pay regular dividends.

-A lack of diversification can leave you more vulnerable to stock market volatility, or lead you to miss potential gains.
-For example, Technology companies have been responsible for the bulk of the last decade’s market returns, but they tend to pay very little in dividends.
+A lack of diversification can leave you more vulnerable to stock market volatility or lead you to miss potential gains.
+For example, technology companies have been responsible for the bulk of the last decade’s market returns, but they tend to pay very little in dividends.

-While there is nothing wrong with passive income or dividend stocks, overemphasizing these in your portfolio may not be the best way to cover your expenses in retirement
+While there is nothing wrong with passive income or dividend stocks, overemphasizing these in your portfolio may not be the best way to cover your expenses in retirement.

-Image that reads the definitive guide to retirement income
+The definitive guide to retirement income.

 See Our Investment Guides